 We currently serve customers from third-party data center facilities operated by Amazon Web Services ("AWS") located in the United States, Europe, and Japan.
-Our primary environment is AWS Cloudwatch, although it uses other systems as well.
 Any outage or failure of such data centers or other interruptions of AWS' services could negatively affect our product connectivity and performance.
 Furthermore, we depend on connectivity from our charging stations to our data centers through wired, local area networks and cellular service providers.
 Any incident affecting a data center facility's or network provider's infrastructure or operations, whether caused by fire, flood, severe storm, earthquake, power loss, telecommunications failures, breach of security protocols, computer viruses and disabling devices, failure of access control mechanisms, natural disasters, war, criminal act, military actions, terrorist attacks and other similar events could negatively affect the use, functionality or availability of our services.